Read This First

 Prompt 1: Forensic science is largely focused on determining what happened in the recent past.
 Is history not simply an chronological extension of the tools and process of forensic science as macroevolution is to microevolution?

-The central claim is this: Forensic science focuses on analyzing physical evidence to reconstruct recent events, typically related to criminal activities.
+In plain terms: Forensic science focuses on analyzing physical evidence to reconstruct recent events, typically related to criminal activities.

 Forensic science and history share a fundamental goal

-determining and understanding past events .
+determining and understanding past events.
 However, they differ in their approaches, scopes, and tools.

 Evidence-Based